 The point of Snark Free Day is make people take a moment to think about the effect their words or deeds have on other people.
 The abundance of snark is especially evident in cyber-space, where speed and anonymity... ⇢ read more

 By Amy Kossoff Smith, President, Write Ideas, Inc., and Founder/Editor, PRCG Powerlines, @WriteIdeasPR

 An idea that blossomed at last year's National PRConsultants Group Conference takes flight today.
 Snark Free Day, already generating national attention, has an ambitious goal: to eliminate negativity, cynicism and #snark in person and online.
 This group of national PR pro's has a simple objective: to clean up communication one nice word at a time.
 The statistics support it; we don't tolerate it in schools; we cringe at headlines about verbal bashing; so let's all take the challenge today.
-Try it at work and at ... ⇢ read more
+Try it at work and at home.
+Censor the... ⇢ read more

 By Amy Smith, President Write Ideas, Inc. and PRCG Powerlines Founder/Editor

 As the Public Relations Society of America's APR Credential approaches its 50th anniversary, there's a renewed interest in marking this milestone with renewed vigor.
 The APR (Accredited in Public Relations) credential, according to the PRSA website, established in 1964, is...

 "...the profession's only national post-graduate certification program.
 It measures a public relation practitioner's fundamental knowledge of communications theory and its application; establishes advanced capabilities in research, strategic planning, implementation and evaluation; and demonstrates a commitment to professional excellence and ethical conduct."
 Quoted, PRSA website